ilya-kavalenka/RECSEN/docs/introduction.md

 }
 ```

-The client symbol snapshot control flow is defined by the SymbolClient processor and the client news control flow is defined by the NewsClient processor.
-Both processors subclass the Client processor.
-A subclass processor defines a control flow for a subset of messages of the super processor.
+The client symbol snapshot control flow is defined by the SymbolClient procedure and the client news control flow is defined by the NewsClient procedure.
+Both procedures subclass the Client procedure.
+A subclass procedure defines a control flow for a subset of messages of the super procedure.

 ```
 proc SymbolClient() : Client